Masthead

 ZOË MEAGER

-Zoë Meager is from Ōtautahi and has a Master of Creative Writing from the University of Auckland.
-She has work published in Cheap Pop, Ellipsis Zine, Granta, Hue and Cry, Landfall, Lost Balloon, Mascara Literary Review, Mayhem, Meniscus, North & South, Overland, Splonk, and Turbine | Kapohau, among others.
-She also works as the interim takahē Board Co-Chair.
+Zoë Meager’s work is published in Cheap Pop, Ellipsis Zine, Granta, Hue and Cry, Landfall, Lost Balloon, Mascara Literary Review, Mayhem, Meniscus, North & South, NZ Poetry Shelf, Overland, Splonk, and Turbine | Kapohau, among others.
+She’s a 2024 Sargeson Fellow.
+She does takahē’s marketing and is interim Board Co-Chair.

 Poetry Editor